 Jason Manford, Comedian

-"A ridiculous, genius, hilarious, irresistible music maker, currently crowd-surfing to the bar all over the great county of Yorkshire and beyond, into the venues and music festivals of the UK."
+"A ridiculous, genius, hilarious, irresistible music maker, currently crowd-surfing to the bar and beyond, into the venues and music festivals of the UK."

 Eliza Carthy MBE, Folk Musician